paritytech/json-rpc-interface-spec/src/api/archive_unstable_call.md

 **Return value**:

 - If no block with that `hash` exists, returns `null`.
-- If the call was successful, the hexadecimal-encoded SCALE-encoded value returned by the runtime.
+- If the call was successful, `{"result": ... }` where the `result` is a string containing the hexadecimal-encoded SCALE-encoded value returned by the runtime.
+- If the call wasn't successful, `{"error": ... }` where the `error` is a human-readable message indicating the problem.

 The JSON-RPC server must invoke the entry point of the runtime of the given block using the storage of the given block.